overhangio/tutor/docs/dev.rst

 Note: containers are built on the Hawthorn release.
 If you are working on a different version of Open edX, you will have to rebuild the images with the right ``EDX_PLATFORM_VERSION`` argument.
 You may also want to change the ``EDX_PLATFORM_REPOSITORY`` argument to point to your own fork of edx-platform.

 With a customised edx-platform repo, you must be careful to have settings that are compatible with the docker environment.
-You are encouraged to copy the ``universal.development`` settings files to our own repo:
+You are encouraged to copy the ``tutor.development`` settings files to our own repo:

-    cp -r config/openedx/universal/lms/ /path/to/edx-platform/lms/envs/universal
+    cp -r config/openedx/tutor/lms/ /path/to/edx-platform/lms/envs/tutor
-    cp -r config/openedx/universal/cms/ /path/to/edx-platform/cms/envs/universal
+    cp -r config/openedx/tutor/cms/ /path/to/edx-platform/cms/envs/tutor

-You can then run your platform with the ``universal.development`` settings.
+You can then run your platform with the ``tutor.development`` settings.

 Develop customised themes
 -------------------------